 Lean FIRE, on the other hand, is for the motivated few who want to achieve financial independence the fastest way possible.
 Instead of coasting, they continue to save aggressively up until retirement.

 Traditionally, early retirement was reserved for only the highest earners.
 But now, Lean FIRE is a realistic option for anyone willing to put in the hard work and make the required lifestyle changes.

 With careful planning and smart investments, you can escape your 9-to-5 and reap the rewards of FIRE, well before retirement age.

 You will be able to enjoy your days however you please.
 You could get involved with hobbies you are passionate about, immerse yourself in new cultures, or take some time for yourself!

-So get started on the Lean FIRE journey today.
-And make sure that your dreams of an early retirement come true!
+So get started on the Lean FIRE journey today, and make sure that your dreams of early retirement come true!